--AirBorn Electronics--

 • You can read the FAQ

 • Problems, or works OK?
-Either way, email and tell us.
+Either way, email mail and tell us.

 This driver is hereby released into the public domain, and you can do what you like with it with no obligation.
 It was written by Steve Murray of AirBorn, and is open source.
 These drivers may well be updated, check back on this webpage, periodically, for new versions: www.airborn.com.au/layout/autoxpdv.html

-I would like to give credit to Mark Smit of Canada, for his work on implementing DirectX primitives, which we use in this code, and also to Japheth of Germany, for his advice on implementing VDM calls in 16 bit code.
-We also have a webpage up describing just how we went about connecting the 16 bit application to the 32 bit DLL, if you are interested in the technical side of the task.
+AirBorn would like to give credit to Mark Smit of Canada, for his work on implementing DirectX primitives, which we use in this code, and also to Japheth of Germany, for his advice on implementing VDM calls in 16 bit code.
+There is a webpage describing the connnection of the 16 bit application to the 32 bit DLL, for more depth on the technical side of the task.